Twingate-Labs/tg-group-profile-manager/README.md

 # tg-group-profile-manager
-This project deploys a Slackbot that allows Twingate users to manage their own group profile.
+This repository consists of a Slackbot that allows Twingate users to self-serve access to different groups according to policies defined by their network administrators.
+In essence, it brings the concept of _profiles_ to Twingate.

-Common use cases:
+Typical use cases:
 * Manage access to resources that share the same IP addresses or DNS names
 * Segregate access to different environments (e.g. Development, Test, Production environments)
 * Switch between resources in different geographic regions